MITHUNTR7/Tideman-election/README.md

 ## Project Notes

-- The implementation follows the CS50x problem set requirements and adheres to the specified function prototypes.
 - The program correctly records voter preferences, creates pairs based on preferences, and sorts them in order of strength of victory.
 - It then locks pairs into the graph without creating cycles and identifies the winner as the source of the graph.